Katsevich-Lab/sceptre2-manuscript/README.md

 # Create the figures

 The final step is to create the figures.
-Issue the following commands.
+To do so issue the following commands.

     # fig 1
     Rscript ../R_scripts/figure_creation/fig_1/fig_1.R